proudcloud/awesome/tools/README.md

 - [Gyazo GIF](https://gyazo.com/) (freemium, OSX, Win, Linux) - records and uploads to the cloud. hosting limited to 10 images/month ($3.99/mo to unlock)
 - [Recordit](http://recordit.co/) (freemium, OSX, Win) - records and uploads to the cloud. unlock private recordings and higher FPS with the pro version for $29
 - [CloudApp](https://www.getcloudapp.com/) (freemium, OSX) - limited to 10 files ($10/mo to unlock)
+- [Claquette](https://www.peakstep.com/claquette/) $9.99 with addons for more export options

 ## OSX (Design)